gscanlon21/a-workout-a-day/README.md

 ## How Workouts are Built

-Finer Fettle targets 18 distinct muscle groups that are all critical in building and maintaining a healthy body and posture:
+A Workout a Day targets 18 distinct muscle groups that are all critical in building and maintaining a healthy body and posture:
 - Abs,
 - Biceps,
 - Deltoids,